 The main part of the testing stage is going in parallel with the active development as developers finish features and immediately send the code to the QA team.
-What is important in the context of this article is that the final version of the app where all the modules are connected together and should work together.
-The release version of the app will be tested for the next 1-2 weeks and developers will be working on the bugs that the testers will find.
-Even during the final testing stage, the development team should be ready to work as much as during the active development phase, On this stage, the roles of testers and developers are shifted and the testers will be sending work to the developers instead of developers sending code to testers.
+What is important in the context of this article is that the final version of the app is where all the modules are connected together and should work together.
+The release version of the app will be tested for the next 1-2 weeks, and developers will be working on the bugs that the testers will find.
+Even during the final testing stage, the development team should be ready to work as much as during the active development phase.
+In this stage, the roles of testers and developers are shifted, and the testers will be sending work to the developers instead of the developers sending code to testers.

 Finalization and Launch (1 week)